macicchino/Food_Insecurity/README.md

 ### Other Visulaizations
 #### Change in Local Agritourism Operations by State(%)

-The image below shows Change in Agritourism Operations versus Change in CSA Farms, Direct Farm Sales per Capita and Farms with Direct sales as shown below.
-Convenience stores overall, recorded increasingly higher changes in a significant number of states while grocery stores across the USA rather recorded negatively diminishing number of stores from 2011-2016 as shown below.
+The image below shows the change in agritourism operations versus the change in CSA farms, direct farm sales per capita, and farms with direct sales.
+Overall, convenience stores recorded increasing locations in a significant number of states, while grocery stores recorded diminishing numbers from 2011-2016.

 <details><br><Summary>Scatter Plot</summary>
 To interact with this plot use the link below